Milad-Akarie/auto_route_library/README.md

 ## Introduction
 #### What is AutoRoute?
-It’s a Flutter navigation package, it allows for strongly-typed arguments passing, effortless deep-linking and it uses code generation to simplify routes setup, with that being said it requires a minimal amount of code to generate everything needed for navigation inside of your App.
+It’s a Flutter navigation package, it allows for strongly-typed arguments passing, effortless deep-linking, and it uses code generation to simplify routes setup, with that being said it requires a minimal amount of code to generate everything needed for navigation inside your App.
 #### Why AutoRoute?
- If your App requires deep-linking or guarded routes or just a clean routing setup you'll need to use named/generated routes and you’ll end up writing a lot of boilerplate code for mediator argument classes, checking for required arguments, extracting arguments and a bunch of other stuff.
+ If your App requires deep-linking or guarded routes or just a clean routing setup you'll need to use named/generated routes, and you’ll end up writing a lot of boilerplate code for mediator argument classes, checking for required arguments, extracting arguments and a bunch of other stuff.
 AutoRoute does all that for you and much more.
 ### Installation
  ```yaml
 dependencies: